Some additional information to help you prepare for your dog's vacation with us.

 What are the vaccine requirements for boarding?
 Do you require that everyone provide vaccination or titer testing paperwork?
 What about Kennel Cough and Influenza?

 All dogs must be current on core vaccines or titers following your veternarians recommendations.
 We do not require elective vaccines, including kennel cough and canine influenza.
 It is our policy that dogs are NOT allowed into the building within 7 DAYS of receiving a kennel cough or canine influenza vaccine due to the possibility of viral shedding.

 We do check vaccine/titer paperwork and require current rabies vaccine certificate or medical waiver to be on file (as per NYS requirements) for all dogs that come into the facility, regardless of the reason (training, daycare, etc).

 What is the typical schedule for overnight guests?

-Monday through Friday boarding staff arrive at 5 am for morning potty, play/walks and breakfast.
-Dogs who participate in daycare will head into the playroom at 6am.
+Monday through Friday boarding staff arrive at 6 am for morning potty, play/walks and breakfast.
+Dogs who participate in daycare will head into the playroom after 6am.
 In the afternoon, dogs will get a second walk/play/potty break with kennel staff.
 Early evening, dogs receive their third round of walks, dinner, and play and potty breaks.
-Dogs who are playing in daycare will return to their rooms for dinner around 6pm.
-The kennel staff return in the evening after training classes and carry out the "good night" potties and tuck-ins around 10pm.
-On weekends, the schedule is similar, with dogs getting extended play sessions in the morning and evening, in addition to regular breakfast and dinner, potty, walks, and play breaks.
+Dogs who are playing in daycare will return to their rooms for dinner by 6pm.
+In the evening, kennel staff carry out the "good night" potties and tuck-ins.
+On weekends, dogs get extended play sessions in the morning and evening, in addition to regular breakfast and dinner, potty, walks, and play breaks.

 What is the feeding and potty schedule?

 Dogs are fed twice per day, morning and evening.
 Food should be brought from home, bagged per meal to ensure that each dog is eating the proper amount.
 Accommodations may be made for dogs who have special feeding needs beyond this.
 Potty breaks are provided as often as needed, with multiple scheduled play and/or walks daily.

 What is the protocol if there is an emergency or a dog becomes ill?